thaiminhnguyen1999/Language-Study/README.md

 - Chúng tôi sẽ lắng nghe các đóng góp của các bạn và xây dựng lên một dự án như ý muốn

 # Developer Section
 * The current language used is English.
-If you don't understand, please use Google Translate attached to the browser *
+If you don't understand, please use Google Translate attached to the browser
+* You can join the Developers Team at repositories LanguageDev Study for Developers

 Topic : Fixed issue in version 16.1.5
 - Error 12: Website does not exist